harryxp/Agrippa/DEV.md

 ## File System plugins

 - Support Windows.
-- Still slow on the backend side.
+- Still slow on the backend side - arrays in IndexBuilder?  trie?
 - It does not detect new items automatically.
 - Frontend max recursion level exceeded if too many items.
 - Highlight keyword.